"Not really," she answered. "Although I have heard it said that over there the witches are able to make the grown-ups eat their own children." …

 - A Triad leader is unimpressed with Nicky Cavella's threats (he keeps eating during the meeting), saying he has three grown sons to take over the business even if Nicky has him killed.
 Nicky tells him he's eating one of them, before gunning down the other two standing behind him.

-- In the oneshot Cinderella Dark Fic Consumed, Cinderella enacts revenge on her abusive step-mother and step-sisters in this manner.
+- Consumed: In this One-Shot Dark Fic of Cinderella, she enacts revenge on her abusive stepmother and stepsisters in this manner.
 She orders Anastasia to be assassinated, gets her fed to her mother and sister, then frames them for murder and cannibalism.

 - The Juniper Tree, a fairy tale by The Brothers Grimm, tells of a Wicked Stepmother who kills her stepson, then cuts him up and serves him as a stew to her husband / the child's father.

 - In an old French version of Little Red Riding Hood, the wolf tricks Little Red Riding Hood into eating her own grandmother and drinking her blood.

 - Tấm Cám: The traditional version of story ends with Tam having her half-sister Cam boiled alive in revenge.
 Tam later serves her stepmother some of Cam's meat.
 When her stepmother notices Cam's skull, she dies of shock.

 - Kongji and Patji: In this Korean variant of Cinderella, the story concludes with the magistrate (the Prince Charming equivalent) having evil stepsister Patji executed, turned into stew, and fed to the Wicked Stepmother, who faints and never awakens after finding out what she ate.

 - The Field Guide to Evil: "Beware the Melonheads" ends with William feeding Arnold his father's flesh to complete his transformation into a melonhead, with Arnold no longer even recognising who his father is as he eats the offered flesh.